Federal Travel and Transportation Policies

 Tax Implications—Under IRS Announcement 2002-18, while such benefits are not deemed to be taxable income, they also may not be used for tax avoidance purposes, such as by converting them to cash or receiving compensation in the form of travel or other promotional benefits.

-Generally, lodging reservations must be made through the agency’s travel management service, with first consideration given to facilities participating in government lodging agreement programs.
+Generally, lodging reservations must be made through your agency’s travel management office, with first consideration given to facilities participating in government lodging agreement programs.
 See FTR 301-11.11.

 FedRooms is not available in all locations.
-A link to a listing of hotels and other information is at www.gsa.gov/fedrooms.
+A listing of hotels and other information is at https://www.fedrooms.com.

 Other lodgings services are: